playstudios/action-release-action/README.md

 ## tag version format

+> Warning!
+Do no mix'n'match tag formats within a single repo!
+>
+> If the latest release in a repo is `3.2.0` and you change the format to prefix the numbers with a `v` then the next release will be `v1.0.0`.
+> i.e. There will be a parallel release channel... maybe this is what you want?
+>
+> More information can be found [here](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/configuration.md#existing-version-tags)

 An optional `tag-format` input can be provided to control the format of the tag created.

 More information can be found [here](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/configuration.md#tagformat)